homebysix/auto-update-magic/README.md

 ## Standardized software distribution

-Starting with a very big-picture view, consider the following illustration of the standard software distribution cycle:
+Starting with a very big-picture view, consider the following illustration of the standard software distribution cycle. __This is the cycle upon which Auto Update Magic is built.__

 ![sw-dist-cycle.png](README-images/sw-dist-cycle.png)